 A tiered referral system works the same way.
 The more folks you bring in, the more you can earn.
 For instance, you might earn $25 for the first five referrals, then $40 for the fifth through tenth customers you bring in, and $50 after that.
 And so on.
 Bigger rewards = more referrals.

 4. Give a bigger incentive for the first successful referral

 There are many brands that offer the same incentives for every referral.
 Whether it’s their first or 100th referral, the reward is identical.
 For instance, Uber gives back the same reward to new and recurring customers, regardless of the number of referrals or time as a loyal customer.

 But another approach is to offer a “signing bonus,” or larger first-time reward and smaller subsequent rewards.
 An example being a $50 bonus for your first referral, then $5 on all future referrals.

 This higher first-time bonus creates more leads due to the shock factor.
 Then, once customers are hooked, they are more likely to keep referring, even for a smaller reward.
 Looking for a referral program that works?
-Consider this approach as a best referral marketing option.
+Consider this approach as one of the best referral marketing options.

 5. Incentivize for sales, not leads

 In order for your referral campaign to be considered successful, customers can’t just give their friends a tour, they need to close the sale.
 New leads must actually sign up for your services or products in order for you to earn.
 Therefore, referrals should be awarded when the deal is closed.

 Most referral programs include this condition in order for the referring customer to earn their reward.
 Ensure your customers close the sale by showing them clear benefits provided by your brand.
 A double-sided reward can also become helpful here, offering a perk to both the existing customer and the new lead when the new lead makes their first purchase.